Satna: Kothi state

 Kothi State was a princely state of the British Raj.
 It belonged to the Bagelkhand Agency of Central India.
 Its capital was at Kothi, in modern Satna district of Madhya Pradesh.
-It was a relatively small Sanad state of about 438 km2 with a population of 19,112 inhabitants in 1901.
+It was a state of about 438 km2 with a population of 19,112 inhabitants in 1901.
 The state's territory divided neighbouring Sohawal State in two parts.
-Kothi State was founded at an uncertain date by a Rajput ruler who expelled the former Bharr ruler of the area.
+Kothi State was founded in the mid of 17th century by Jagat Rai Singh Baghel, a Baghel Rajput ruler who expelled the former Bharr ruler of the area.